ChaddFrasier/Simulator/README.md

-# Sofware Simulated Operating System
+# Software Simulated Operating System
-This application is a new and improved implimentation of the OS project that was assigned to our class in my college undergrad program.
+This application is a new and improved implementation of the OS project that was assigned to our class in my college undergrad program.
 The idea is that we are creating a software based 'Operating System' that is capable of multithreading and moving through system 'processes' by reading a data file in the form of UTF-8 strings and performing the various 'operations' with the software based 'processor'.
 I am redoing this project to re-learn some pointer and memory logical processes and practices in C again.

-The main focus of this project is to mimic all important parts to an operating system inluding the memory management system, CPU scheduling algorithms and 'system configurations' and even an event logging system.
+The main focus of this project is to mimic all important parts to an operating system including the memory management system, CPU scheduling algorithms and 'system configurations' and even an event logging system.

 Design: